Chrissivert/Socket-programming-exercise/protocol.md

 * "1" turn on the TV
 * "0" turn off the TV
+* 2 to check if the TV is on
 * "c" get the number of channels
 * "s##" set current channel, where ### is the desired channel number, as a string, can be one or several bytes, up to the newline ("s1", "s25", ...)
+* "k" get current channel
+* "q" select a specific next channel
+* "Increase channel" to increase channel by 1
+* "Decrease channel" to decrease channel by 1

+public static final String OK_REPONSE = "ok";

 Server can respond with:

-* "o"  - performed the necessary operation
+* "ok"  - performed the necessary operation
 * "c##"  - report the number of channels, where ### is the number of channels, as a string, can be several bytes, until the newline
-* "eM"  - if the operation failed, where M is an error message - string until the newline.
-For example, if the error message is "Invalid channel number", the response will be "eInvalid channel number"
+* "Enter the channel number" - request to enter the channel number after writing q to change channel
+* "Channel changed to" - after writing the specified channel number